 1. Discover the ‘birthplace of the nation’ at Waitangi, where the Treaty with the Maori was signed.
 While there take a cruise around the Bay of Islands, swim with the dolphins, or take a day-trip up Ninety Mile Beach to Cape Reinga.

 2. Admire the view, do the Skywalk, bungee jump from the tower or just have dinner in the revolving restaurant at Auckland’s Sky Tower.

 3. Auckland’s wild West Coast is, well - wild.
 Lush bush, deserted beaches and countless waterfalls await you only half an hour from Downtown.
 The gannets at Muriwai are a 'must see'.

 4. Go Black Water rafting or Glow-worm spotting through Waitomo’s caves, or for the ultimate underground experience try the "Black Labyrinth" or "Black Abyss" extended underground adventures.

-5. Cruise to the active volcanic White Island complete with steam vents, boiling mud and spewing craters.
-Alternatively take a helicopter flight to the top of Mount Tarawera for awesome tectonic views.
+5. Take a helicopter flight to the top of Mount Tarawera for awesome tectonic views.

 6. Rotorua has its own Devils Home, be mesmerized by bubbling mud pools and champagne pools in Wai-o-tapu, try a traditional Hangi feast, take in some Maori culture and ride the luge while you’re there.